Math Teacher Job Description, Duties and Responsibilities

 Job Description of a Math Teacher

 Most math teaching positions require a minimum of an undergraduate degree.
-Math teachers can choose to major in mathematics and then complete a teaching master's degree or certification program.
+Math teachers can choose to major in mathematics and then complete a master's degree or certification program in teaching.
 Alternatively, they can major in education with an emphasis on mathematics.
 Education degree programs prepare math teachers specifically for the classroom and teaching math to students.
 They also focus on the art of teaching, including topics such as curriculum development, along with how students learn.

 Math teachers can also take specific courses focused on how to teach children at certain ages.
 Elementary education courses, for example, may help math teachers better understand how to impart knowledge to children in elementary school.

 All states require math teachers who work in public schools to be licensed.
-Licensing requirements vary by state, and teachers should check with their state's Board of Education before seeking employment.
+Licensing requirements vary by state, so teachers should check with their state's Board of Education before seeking employment.
 However, all states require the completion of a bachelor's degree program, as well as earning a teaching certificate.
-Other common requirements include passing technology and basic skills tests and partaking in hours of continuing education.
+Other common requirements include passing technology and basic skills tests, and partaking in hours of continuing education.

 Job Duties and Responsibilities